hyhy987/tp/docs/UserGuide.md

 - You can mark/unmark deliveries multiple times as needed
 - The delivery ID must exist - you'll get an error for invalid IDs
 - Useful for tracking which deliveries have been successfully completed
+- A delivery ID exceeding the Java maximum integer value will result in an invalid command format message

 ---